Sea Salt by Sherwin Williams is a popular blue, green and gray color that works beautiful with white and other trending home design colors.

 Sea Salt (SW) is a beautiful, soft blue green paint color with gray undertones.

-It is reminiscent of the shallow ocean waters where my family loves to vacation every summer.
-The color of the blue-green water mixed with cool gray undertones with a hint of warmth from sand and sun is a picture that’s not awfully far off from the paint color Sherwin Williams Sea Salt.
+It is reminiscent of beautiful blue, green ocean waters.
+The color of the muted water mixed with cool gray undertones with a hint of warmth from sand and sun is a picture that’s not awfully far off from the paint color Sherwin Williams Sea Salt.

 Not only is this paint color absolutely gorgeous, but it happens to be one of the most popular paint colors for a home.
-This is one of the blue paint colors that always makes me stop mid-scroll and re-examine a room.
-Working beautifully with whites and grays and navy blue, Sea Salt brings a welcome pop of moody color to any space.
+This is one of the blue-green paint colors that always makes me stop mid-scroll and re-examine a room.
+Working beautifully with whites and grays and navy blue, Sea Salt brings a welcome pop of calming color to any space.

 Sherwin Williams Sea Salt Undertones

-Sherwin Williams Sea Salt has slightly cool, almost warm undertones that make the blue-gray hue quite livable.
+Sherwin Williams Sea Salt is predominantly green color with blue and gray undertones.
 Like many other colors, Sea Salt is a chameleon color, which means it will look different in each room and lighting setting as different undertones are shown.

 For example, the green hue is highlighted when Sea Salt is in a room with warm bulbs.
 However, in a room with diffused, filtered light, the color can appear more green/blue or even blue-ish.

-When Sea Salt is in a brightly lit room, the color becomes washed out.
+When Sea Salt is in a brightly lit room, the color may look washed out.
 This isn’t necessarily bad, but it means the color becomes very light and subtle, which is important to know if you are shooting for a bold, moody hue.

-Of course, once the lights are switched off or the sun sets, the color changes.
+Of course, the color changes once the lights are switched off or the sun sets.
 Isn’t paint fun?
 Yes!!

 For this reason, I always recommend trying a sample in your home before painting the whole room!
 I like to paint a poster board or two with the sample color, then hang it on different walls through the room at different times of the day to see how the light plays with the color.